CLIMA-VECTO/vecto-sim/readme.txt

-*Before compiling you need to add a reference to vectolic.dll (provided with the VECTO release)
+*Before compiling you need to add a reference to vectolic.dll

 *The following directories/files must be provided in the application folder (e.g. ..\bin\Release):
 	User Manual